dergigi/dergigi.github.io/bitcoin/resources.md

 to read one, you can't do wrong with Saifedean's ***The Bitcoin Standard***.
 Bitcoin is money, so understanding *The Ethics of Money Production* is paramount to understanding what Bitcoin is about.
-If you need a crash-course in economics I recommend reading *Economics in one Lesson* by Henry Hazlitt.
+If you need a crash-course in economics I recommend reading *Economics in One Lesson* by Henry Hazlitt.
 All three books are also available as audiobooks.

 <ul class="books">